eLearning

 No, a specific percentage of information isn’t lost within one second, 10 minutes, 2 hours, etc. of training.
 If you ever see a specific number and a specific time, it’s a lie.
 But yes, it’s a known fact from scientific research that people forget.

-You don’t need a study to know people forget. if you don’t use it, you will lose it.
+You don’t need a study to know people forget.
+If you don’t use it, you will lose it.

 How much you lose and how fast will vary from person to person and even vary by topic, interest level, how information is presented, and more.
 There’s no way to measure forgetting precisely.

 Nobody can remember everything.
 Our capacity for retaining the information we learn is limited.
 In the short term, we can’t remember much at all.
-Think about phone numbers, they’re only seven digits (in the US) for a reason.
+Think about phone numbers; they’re only seven digits (in the US) for a reason.
 That’s because our capacity to remember much else doesn’t exist without some pretty creative methods to remember.

 That will reinforce memory and help people learn.
 But that can only do so much.
-If someone takes a really good course that has them practice the actual skill, they still must do it again soon, or else even that will be forgotten.
+If someone takes a really good course that has them practice the skill, they must do it again soon, or else even that will be forgotten.

 When training is taken closer to when that task will be used, what’s forgotten will be decreased.